Operation Orator: Air operations from Russia

-On the night of 13/14 September, communications between PQ 18 and Lake Lakhta failed, a Catalina at Grasnaya was unable to take off until dawn and the PR sortie found Altafjord covered by cloud.
+On the night of 13/14 September, communications between Convoy PQ 18 and Lake Lakhta failed, a Catalina at Grasnaya was unable to take off until dawn and the PR sortie found Altafjord covered by cloud.
 If the Catalina sent a sighting report, it would come too late for the Hampdens to attack and as a precaution, Hopps ordered the 23 operational Hampdens up 5:00 a.m. on 14 September, for a reconnaissance in force.
 Each aircraft carried an 18 inch Mark XII torpedo and the force flew to the maximum distance that Tirpitz could have reached then turned to follow the track back to Altafjord, as far as the Catalina patrol zone.
 After a flight of 7 1/2 hours, the Hampdens returned at 3:00 p.m., later to discover that Tirpitz had merely moved to a nearby fiord.
 The other German ships were photographed at Altafiord by the PR Spitfires on 14, 15 and 16 September.

 By late September, the S&SF was experiencing increased attention from the Luftwaffe.
 The Hampdens remained dispersed around Vayenga airfield, receiving some damage during air raids.
 One of the PR pilots, F/O Gavin Walker, was killed on a sortie to Altafiord, when Spitfire BP889 was shot down near Lakselv, Norway between 11:30 a.m. and midday on 27 September.
 Luftwaffe records attributed the loss to Gefreiter Kurt Dobner a fighter pilot of 11./JG 5 based at Banak airfield in a Focke-Wulf Fw 190.
 Some sources suggest that Walker was hit by ground fire near Alta airfield, on the outward leg to the fiord.
 Vayenga airfield was bombed the same day by two Ju 88s in a low-level raid.
 The pilot of a VVS Yak fighter, who had dived on the Ju 88s from approximately 9000 ft, was forced to bail out when the tail of his aircraft was shot off by Soviet anti-aircraft fire.
 The Yak crashed through the roof of a three-storey barracks assigned to S&SF commissioned officers and the building caught fire; the S&SF suffered no casualties and its members helped to put out the fire.